SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Experimental validation

 \mypar{Evaluation} We evaluate the quality of our models on the 50k images of the ImageNet evaluation set.
 For reconstruction, we assess the \textit{distribution shift} using the reconstruction Fréchet Inception Distance~(rFID)~\citep{FID_metric_NIPS2017_8a1d6947}.
 We additionally evaluate the following distortion metrics: PSNR and SSIM~\citep{ssim_1284395} for low-level similarity, and LPIPS~\citep{lpips_Zhang_2018_CVPR} and DreamSim~\citep{dreamsim_fu23arxiv} as high-level perceptual metrics.
 To evaluate the impact of our model on generation quality, we train Diffusion Transformer models~\citep{dit_scalable_diffusion_Peebles_2023_ICCV} on ImageNet-1k at $256\times256$ resolution using the original model configuration.
-Following~\citet{dit_scalable_diffusion_Peebles_2023_ICCV}, we train DiT-XL/2 models for 400k steps and evaluating the generation FID (gFID) without classifier-free guidance~(CFG)~\citep{cfg_ho2021classifierfree} or, if specified, with a CFG of 1.375.
+Following~\citet{dit_scalable_diffusion_Peebles_2023_ICCV}, we train DiT-XL/2 models for 400k steps and evaluate the generation FID (gFID) without classifier-free guidance~(CFG)~\citep{cfg_ho2021classifierfree} or, if specified, with a CFG of 1.375.
+We evaluate the throughput on a single H200 GPU, using the torch-compiled model for 1,000 iterations and a batch size of 128. \looseness=-1

 \mypar{Baselines} We evaluate our model against the standard KL-VAE from \citet{sd1_Rombach_2022_CVPR} trained on ImageNet, and the commonly-used stronger performing ft-EMA VAE~\citep{dit_scalable_diffusion_Peebles_2023_ICCV}, which we refer to as \sdvae{}.
-We also include the more recent LiteVAE~\citep{litevae_NEURIPS2024_0735ab35} and VA-VAE~\citep{vavae_Yao_2025_CVPR}, and compare against existing diffusion decoders \Dito{}~\citep{dito_chen2025diffusionautoencodersscalableimage} and \evae{}~\citep{evae_zhao2025epsilonvaedenoisingvisualdecoding}.
+We also include LiteVAE~\citep{litevae_NEURIPS2024_0735ab35} and VA-VAE~\citep{vavae_Yao_2025_CVPR}, and compare against existing diffusion decoders \Dito{}~\citep{dito_chen2025diffusionautoencodersscalableimage} and \evae{}~\citep{evae_zhao2025epsilonvaedenoisingvisualdecoding}.
 We evaluate the publicly-available weights of SD-VAE (f8c4) and the KL-VAE (f8c4, f16c16, f32c64), and reproduce \Dito{} training from their codebase.
 For other baselines, we use available published results by lack of public code or weights.